Rachmanin0xFF/EulerFluid/README.md

 A GPU Eulerian (no particles) fluid simulation.
 Planning to implement in CUDA + OpenGL, starting with OpenGL for now.

+Written for a daily challenge.
+Still some bugs to work out.

 Work-in-progress!